DiegoG1019/SDL2.NET/README.md

-# SDL2Example
+# SDL2.NET
-Very basic .NET 6 (C#) SDL2 example application.
+Bringing SDL2 into .NET with its code styles and best practices.
+Based on https://github.com/flibitijibibo/SDL2-CS (and/or https://github.com/ppy/SDL2-CS) and forked from https://github.com/DoogeJ/SDL2Example
 There are probably a lot of beginner mistakes in this; feel free to point them out to me.

-Example project under [MIT License](LICENSE.md).
+Library project [MIT License](LICENSE.md).
 All used external libraries, binaries, resources under their respective licenses as listed here or stored in the [lib](lib) folder.

 ### Requirements:
 * This is a .NET 6 application: https://dotnet.microsoft.com/en-us/download/dotnet/6.0